ZEEZCO/Day1-assignment-/README.md

 #Version Control Systems (VCS): Software tools for tracking changes to source code and coordinating work among team members (e.g., Git, Subversion).

 #7

+#Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.

+#Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.

+#Technical Debt: Accrued from shortcuts or suboptimal solutions, technical debt can impede future development efforts and increase maintenance costs.

+#Strategies for Overcoming Challenges

+#Strategies for overcoming challenges include effective communication, agile methodologies, prioritization of tasks, and regular reassessment of project goals and timelines.

+PART 2

+#1